When you want to take a break from Facebook, you have options. You can decide to not go on Facebook for awhile, or you can deactivate your account.

 Remember, there are certain times in your life when it’s easier to take a break from social media than other times.

-And remember, everything will still be waiting in Facebookland for you to peruse at your leisure, when you do return.
+And remember, everything will still be waiting in Facebook for you to peruse at your leisure, when you do return.

-Whatever your reason may be, you might find yourself taking a break from Facebook.
+Whatever your reason may be, you might find you want a break from Facebook.

 You’ll probably find it very refreshing.
 While the siren song of Facebook looms, think of the things you can do with all of your free time!
 You may find you like being less connected and more present in your own life.

-It’s a nice way to reminisce what our lives were like before our 24/7 access to everyone and everything.
+Staying away from Facebook is a good way to reminisce what our lives were like before our 24/7 access to everyone and everything.
+It’s normal to want to take a break from Facebook.